How an ESOP Works

 What Happens if an Employee-Owned Company is Sold?

-Trustees sign off on any transaction involving company shares, including share buy-backs and sales to strategic buyers or private equity.
+Trustees sign off on any transaction involving company shares, including share buybacks and sales to strategic buyers or private equity firms.
 In general, they’re not looking to block deals.
 But ESOP trustees do have a fiduciary responsibility to secure fair market value for all plan participants.

-Upon sale of to a third party, plan participants receive payment for their vested shares, based on the sale price.
-Additional considerations are also made for unallocated shares where the original ESOP loan is still outstanding.
+Upon sale to a third party, plan participants receive payment for their vested shares, based on the sale price.
+Additional considerations are made for unallocated shares where the original ESOP loan remains outstanding.

 If an acquirer is also employee-owned, shares may roll over to the merged entity’s employee stock ownership plan.